 The crown and the mandala were added for my daughter Regan.
 Her initials are RED.
 They also represent Ganesha, the Hindu God of Success.

 Vikings and Norse mythology have always fascinated me.
 When I shared the tattoo idea of a Norse dragon, the kind that would be carved into a Viking battle ship, surrounded in Aster flowers (September flower, the month both my kids were born) with my friend Verb from Tattood Goat Society, she blew me away with her original design!
 It is absolutely perfect.

-This tattoo is not completely finished yet, but I am absolutely in love with it!
+I am absolutely in love with this piece!
 This epicly done, gorgeous tattoo makes me feel like a Valkyrie.
-I will update photos when it is complete.

 Losing weight changed my life in so many ways.
 It gave me the confidence to get these tattoos I have always wanted.
 When I look in the mirror now I see the person I always wanted to be and worked so hard to become.
 These tattoos are an important part of me now.